 For those of us who lived it, the 1980s were a boom for recreational drug use and the young staff at Action Park were not excluded.
 According to reports from former employees, some staff members were drunk or high while at work.
 Just imagine putting your life in the hands of a teenaged lifeguard tripping on acid.

 Some theme parks have state-of-the-art medical facilities and licensed nurses on staff, but not Action Park.
 Their “medical” team mostly consisted of inexperienced kids with limited first-aid training.
 Their goal was to call a Vernon Township ambulance to take you to the hospital, or patch you up for your painful ride home.

 In addition to ice packs and band-aids, the first aid team also had a “healing potion.”
 They would spray this on road rash injuries that people got from rides like the Alpine Slide.
 This potion was a mix of alcohol and iodine and caused an intense burning sensation almost as bad as the original injury.

-In total, six people lost their lives at Action Park.
-Park management argued that statistically, this was a very small number compared to the millions of guests who visited the park during its lifetime.
+In total, how many people died in Action Park?
+Six.
+Park management argued that statistically, these six Action Park deaths were a very small number compared to the millions of guests who visited the park during its lifetime.
 Nonetheless, these six people would still be alive today if the park had a stronger focus on safety.

 The Tidal Wave Pool was the most deadly ride at the park.
 Half of all Action Park deaths took place at that attraction.